Skip to main content

 I (vonovak) have been maintaining the original react-native-document-picker package more or less since 2020.
 The package has been used by thousands of devs, but I could see that there was a lot to improve.

 In January 2024 I decided to rewrite the package from scratch and make it better!
-The new package has a new name: @react-native-documents/picker and is hosted on the Github packages npm registry - not the public npm registry, and it is available to sponsors.
+The new package has a new name: @react-native-documents/picker and is hosted on the GitHub packages npm registry.

-While I was at it, I also created a new viewer package which is available to sponsors as well.
+While I was at it, I also created a new viewer package.

 Migrating from the old package